 - o) The respective sub-fund may hold up to 20% of its net assets in ancillary liquid assets.
 Ancillary liquid assets are limited to bank deposits at sight to cover current or exceptional payments, or for the time necessary to reinvest in eligible assets or for a period of time strictly necessary in case of unfavourable market conditions.
-In exceptionally unfavourable market conditions, it is permitted to temporarily hold more than 20% ancillary liquid assets if circumstances so require and to the extent that this appears to be justified with regard to the interests of the shareholders. - p) Up to 10% of the sub-fund's net assets may be invested in special purpose acquisition companies (SPACs) that qualify as eligible investments within the meaning of article 1 (34) and 41 of the Law of 2010, article 2 of the Grand-Ducal Regulation of February 8, 2008 and CESR Guidelines.
+In exceptionally unfavourable market conditions, it is permitted to temporarily hold more than 20% ancillary liquid assets if circumstances so require and to the extent that this appears to be justified with regard to the interests of shareholder - p) Up to 10% of the sub-fund's net assets may be invested in special purpose acquisition companies (SPACs) that qualify as eligible investments within the meaning of article 1 (34) and 41 of the Law of 2010, article 2 of the Grand-Ducal Regulation of February 8, 2008, and CESR Guidelines.
 SPACs are companies only formed to raise capital through an initial public offering (IPO) for the purpose of acquiring or merging with an existing company.

-C. Exceptions to the investment limits
+3.3 Exceptions to the investment limits

-- a) The sub-fund need not comply with the investment limits when exercising subscription rights attaching to securities or money market instruments that form part of its assets. - b) While ensuring observance of the principle of risk spreading, a newly authorized sub-fund may derogate from the specified investment limits for a period of six months following the date of its authorization provided that such deviation is in compliance with applicable regulations and/or regulatory practice.
+- a) A sub-fund needs not to comply with the investment limits when exercising subscription rights attaching to securities or money market instruments that form part of its assets. - b) While ensuring observance of the principle of risk spreading, a newly authorized sub-fund may derogate from the specified investment limits for a period of six months provided that such deviation is in compliance with applicable regulations and/or regulatory practice.

-D. Cross-investments between Sub-funds
+3.4 Cross-Investments between sub-funds

-A sub-fund (the cross investing Sub-fund) may invest in one or more other sub-funds.
-Any acquisition of shares of another sub-fund (the Target Sub-fund) by the Investing Sub-fund is subject to the following conditions (and such other conditions as may be applicable in accordance with the terms of this Sales Prospectus):
+A sub-fund (the cross-investing sub-fund) may invest in one or more other sub-funds.
+Any acquisition of shares of another sub-fund (the target sub-fund) by the cross-investing sub-fund is subject to the following conditions (and such other conditions as may be applicable in accordance with the terms of this Sales Prospectus):

-- a) the Target Sub-fund may not invest in the cross-investing Sub-fund; - the Target Sub-fund may not invest more than 10% of its net assets in UCITS (including other Sub-funds) or other UCIs; - the voting rights attached to the shares of the Target Sub-fund are suspended during the investment by the cross-investing Sub-fund; - d) the value of the share of the Target Sub-fund held by the cross-investing Sub-fund are not taken into account for the purpose of assessing the compliance with the EUR 1,250,000 minimum capital requirement.
+- the target sub-fund may not invest in the cross-investing sub-fund; - (ii) the target sub-fund may not invest more than 10% of its net assets in UCITS (including other sub-funds) or other UCIs; - (iii) the voting rights attached to the shares of the target sub-fund are suspended during the investment by the cross-investing sub-fund; and - (iv) the value of the share of the target sub-fund held by the cross-investing sub-fund are not taken into account for the purpose of assessing the compliance with the EUR 1,250,000 minimum capital requirement.

-E. Credit restrictions
+3.5 Credit restrictions

-No borrowing may be undertaken by the Investment Company for the account of the sub-fund.
-The sub-fund may, however, acquire foreign currency by means of a "back-to-back" loan.
+No borrowing may be undertaken by the Investment Company for the account of a sub-fund.
+A sub-fund may, however, acquire foreign currency by means of a "back-to-back" loan.

-By way of derogation from the preceding paragraph, the sub-fund may borrow
+By way of derogation from the preceding paragraph, a sub-fund may borrow

-- up to 10% of the sub-fund's net assets, provided that such borrowing is on a temporary - up to the equivalent of 10% of the sub-fund's assets, provided that the borrowing is to make possible the acquisition of immovable property essential for the direct pursuit of its business; in this case the borrowing and that referred to in the preceding subparagraph may not in any case in total exceed 15% of the sub-fund's net assets.
+- up to 10% of a sub-fund's net assets, provided that such borrowing is on a temporary basis; - up to the equivalent of 10% of a sub-fund's assets, provided that the borrowing is to make possible the acquisition of immovable property essential for the direct pursuit of its business; in this case the borrowing and that referred to in the preceding subparagraph may not in any case in total exceed 15% of a sub-fund's net assets.

-The Investment Company may not grant loans for the account of the sub-fund, nor may it act as guarantor on behalf of third parties.
+The Investment Company may not grant loans for the account of a sub-fund, nor may it act as guarantor on behalf of third parties.